Dubai Landmarks - 25 Famous Landmarks in Dubai

 Dubai Landmarks Map

-Using the map of Dubai landmarks, you can explore all of the points of interest.
+A map of Dubai landmarks.
+Use the map to explore all of the points of interest.

 If you want to see the stark difference between the new and old Dubai, this Dubai landmark is the one for you.
 The Dubai Frame sits smack dab in the middle of the older neighborhoods and the modern part of the city.